Crash Report Client is an Unreal Engine tool that allows developers to capture C++ crash reports from

 Finally, it doesn’t make much sense to display a non-symbolicated stack

 trace to users after the game is

 launched.
 For most players seeing an unsymbolicated stack trace is likely to confuse them and increase

 friction between them and sending a crash report.
-Let’s take out that dialog by replacing the following
+Let’s take out that dialog by replacing the following lines in

 We don’t want users seeing stack traces after release, however, during pre-release testing showing a stack

 trace makes much more sense, especially when Unreal Engine can locate symbols and symbolicate the stack